-PSA nitrogen generator technology is a simple, reliable and cost-effective approach to nitrogen generation that enables continuous, high-capacity nitrogen flow at the desired level of purity.
 PSA traps oxygen from the compressed air stream when molecules bind themselves to a carbon molecular sieve.
-This happens in two separate pressure vessels (tower A and tower B), each filled with a carbon molecular sieve, that switch between a separation process and a regeneration process.
+This happens in two separate pressure vessels (tower A and tower B).
+Each of these is filled with a carbon molecular sieve that switches between a separation and regeneration process.

 Ask an air system professional about the best solution for generating nitrogen in-house.